Book a call with admissions

 • Brain damage history

-• Any other medical conditions you’ve been diagnosed with or suspected
+• Any other medical conditions you’ve been diagnosed with or are suspected to have

 CHECKLIST TIP: If you don’t know the answer to a question, then answer “I don’t know” instead of “No.”